Ray Wong

 Ray Wong Toi-yeung (黃台仰; born 15 September 1993) is a Hong Kong activist.
-He founded the localist group Hong Kong Indigenous with other activists who were dissatisfied with the efficacy of Hong Kong's mainstream democratic movement during the 2014 Hong Kong protests.
-He took an active part in the Mong Kok civil unrest on Lunar New Year's Day (8 February) 2016 and was arrested later that month.
+He is the founder of the localist camp group Hong Kong Indigenous, established alongside other activists disillusioned with the perceived ineffectiveness of Hong Kong's mainstream pro-democracy movement during the 2014 Hong Kong protests.

+Wong played a prominent role in the 2016 Mong Kok civil unrest, which took place on Lunar New Year's Day (8 February 2016).
+Following the incident, he was arrested later that month.
+He later fled Hong Kong and became the first British national to be granted asylum in a member state of the European Union.

 Early life and career

 He was born in Hong Kong in 1993 and studied at the Tang Shiu Kin Victoria Government Secondary School and the Caritas Bianchi College of Careers and worked as a freelance interior designer.

 In October 2019, he started his study at the University of Göttingen in political science and philosophy.

 Founding of Hong Kong Indigenous

 Wong participated in the 2014 Hong Kong protests which is often dubbed the "Umbrella Revolution".
 Wong witnessed use of excessive violence by the police on unarmed citizens during the protests.
 Wong believes use of force is justified to prevent violence from police.
 After the protests, he formed Hong Kong Indigenous, a localist group, with other young protesters he met in Mong Kok who shared disappointment at the failure of the protests and disaffection with its leaders.

 Hong Kong Indigenous continued to organise and participate in other social movements, notably the anti-parallel trading protests in 2015, including the "Liberate Sheung Shui" on 24 January, "Liberate Tuen Mun" on 8 February and "Liberate Yuen Long" on 1 March.
 He was arrested five times in relation to those protests.

 Wong is often seen to be anti-Mainland immigrant and holding the view that the influx of mainland immigrants is undermining Hong Kong culture and abusing the Hong Kong welfare system.
 He has also stated, however, that he would regard an immigrant as a Hongkonger if he or she is willing to defend Hong Kong, its culture and values.
 He often cites Benedict Anderson's book Imagined Communities to explain his vision of "Hongkonger" identity.

 Wong also advocates for Hong Kong's right to self-determination, and is viewed as a separatist by the pro-Beijing camp.